 From a feng shui perspective, succulents are considered lucky because they don’t usually need much water and are very resilient.
 Easy to care for, they are happiest with an abundance of sunlight.

 Different cultures have their own money plants, such as jasmine, basil, prickly pear, lavender, and fern.
 Over Christmas, obviously, the Christmas tree is a lucky tree too.

 Low-maintenance money plants are also little ornamental crystal money plants with crystals as leaves such as amber or citrine.

 In feng shui, money plants are used to boost prosperity and wealth creation.
 Plants belong to the element wood/tree, which relates to your family, community and wealth creation.

 What’s the best place for money plants in my home and workplace?

 If possible, place your money plants in the wealth corners of your home and workplace.
-These plants like light so near the windows are best places.
-Ultimately, they can be placed anywhere you have the right space because they have radiant ambient prosperity vibration so they will work on the whole space.
+Most of these money plants like light, so near the windows are the best places.
+Ultimately, they can be placed anywhere you have the right space because they have radiant ambient prosperity vibrations, so they will work on the whole space (so don’t get obsessed with the exact placement).
 If you’re not sure, call your feng shui consultant.

 What kind of pots to use for money plants?

 If you have a choice, choose round pots (round/oval shapes represent the element of metal which is to do with money creation).
 Metalic pots are also good.
 Also, octagonal (eight-shaped) pots are good because the number 8 is symbolic of prosperity and wealth.